AcheronSoft/Visor/README.md

 ## 🧠 Philosophy: Database as an API

 Visor was not born solely for performance.
-It was born from an architectural conviction: **The Database should be treated as an external API.**
+It is an architectural statement: **The Database should be treated as a strict external API.**

-In modern development, we often treat databases as passive storage buckets, littering our C# code with ad-hoc SQL queries or fragile LINQ expressions.
-Visor changes the paradigm:

-1.  **Stored Procedures are Endpoints.** Just like a REST API has controllers, your Database has Procedures and Functions.
-They are the **only** entry points.
+1.  **Stored Procedures are Endpoints.** Just like REST controllers, your Stored Procedures are the entry points.
-2.  **Strict Contracts.** You don't "query" the database; you **consume** its API.
-The `[Endpoint]` attribute binds a C# method directly to a database procedure, creating a strict, compile-time contract.
+2.  **Strict Contracts.** You don't "query" the database; you **consume** it.
+The `[Endpoint]` attribute binds your code to the DB schema at compile time.
-3.  **No SQL in C#.** Visor isn't an SQL generator.
-It is a high-performance **execution engine** for these endpoints.
+3.  **No SQL in C#.** Visor is not a query builder.
+It is a high-performance execution engine for your data contracts.

-**Visor bridges the gap between your Domain and your Data, ensuring that your Database API is consumed as efficiently and strictly as a gRPC or REST client.**

 ---